oroinc/documentation/management_console/system/channels/index.rst

 3. In the **General** section, specify the following channel details:

    * **Name** --- The name used to refer to the channel in the system.
 It is recommended to keep the name meaningful.
    * **Channel Type** --- Channel type defines a set of default rules and settings used for the channel.
-The *Sales* channel is dedicated to business customer relations, *Magento* is designed for Magento-based stores, and *Custom* is for any other channels.

-Once you have selected **Magento** as a channel type, a new mandatory **Integration** field will appear.
-Please see the :ref:`Magento Channel Integration <user-guide-magento-channel-integration>` guide for more information.

    .. important:: Extending OroCRM with new channel types is a proven practice, and it can be customized subject to your specific needs and goals.

    The information collected from a channel is represented by the :ref:`entities <doc-entities>` assigned to the channel and their related entities.

 4. In the **Entities** section, add an entity to the channel to collect the necessary data by selecting the required entity from the list.